 mountain guide or guide aspirant under supervision, all guide

 expenses.
 All lodging: Double room in 2 and 3 star hotels in

-the French or Swiss Alpine Club with half-board dinners and
+in huts of the French or Swiss Alpine Club with half-board dinners

 St. Pierre by taxi or bus, Grand Montets gondola in Argentiere.